top of page

 KATY HEADSHOT 2023.jpg

-Hessel writes a fortnightly column for The Guardian, and hosts The Great Women Artists Podcast, where she has interviewed 120+ artists and writers, including Marina Abramović and Tracey Emin.
-She is the host of Death of an Artist: Krasner and Pollock, a series about the legacy of Lee Krasner, and Dior Talks – Feminist Art, where she has interviewed Judy Chicago, among others.
+Hessel hosts The Great Women Artists Podcast, where she has interviewed 140+ artists and writers, including Marina AbramovićTracey Emin, Ali Smith, Barbara Kruger, Hilton Als, Elif Shafak, and more; Death of an Artist: Krasner and Pollock, a series about the legacy of Lee Krasner; and Dior Talks – Feminist Art

-In 2024, she launched Museums Without Men, an audio series highlighting works by women and gender non-conforming artists in museum collections worldwide, including The Met, Tate Britain, Hirshhorn, Fine Arts Museum San Francisco, Hepworth Wakefield, and more.
+In 2024, she launched Museums Without Men, an audio series highlighting works by women and gender non-conforming artists in museum collections worldwide, including The Met, Tate Britain, Hirshhorn, and more. â€‹

-Hessel has lectured at The Guggenheim, MFA BostonTate, The National Gallery, Courtauld, Cambridge University; presented films for BBCTateRoyal Academy, Barbican; and regularly hosts for BBC Radio 3 and 4.
+Hessel has lectured at The Guggenheim, MFA BostonTate, The National Gallery, Courtauld; presented films for the BBCTateRoyal Academy; and is a regular contributor to BBC Radio 3 and 4.
+She has written and presented arts documentaries for the BBC, such as Artemisia Gentileschi (2020) and Art on the BBC: Monet (2022).

-Sign up to Hessel's newsletter: katyhessel.substack.com
+Sign up to Katy's newsletter: katyhessel.substack.com

 Photo: Lily Bertrand-Webb